friends-of-presta/security-advisories/_posts/2023-08-16-aicustomfee.md

 ## Description

-Before 0.2.1, a sensitive SQL calls in file `includes/ajax.php` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted `data` and `product` variables.
+Before 0.2.1, sensitives SQL calls in file `includes/ajax.php` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted `data` and `product` variables.

 ## CVSS base metrics